rehierl/node-tree-outliner/0-0-about/1-1-the-h1-h3-issue.md

 A low-level implementation would for example have to include heuristics, which it would have to apply as an additional post-section, or post-process operation.
-That is, because there is an infinite number of combinations of sections with content and "seemingly empty" sections possible.
+That is because there is an infinite number of combinations of sections with content and "seemingly empty" sections possible.

 The "issue" with fragment-2 can therefore only be resolved on a higher level